Trump: Warren's 'psychiatrist' knows whether she thinks she can win White House in 2020

 Warren, a liberal firebrand who rose to prominence during the 2008 financial crisis, angered many top Democrats and Native American groups in October by releasing inconclusive DNA test results in response to Trump's claims that she repeatedly lied about her heritage to obtain affirmative-action benefits in the course of her academic career.

 The Cherokee Nation responded to the results at the time by asserting that “a DNA test is useless to determine tribal citizenship.”
-And Kim TallBear, an associate professor at the University of Alberta, remarked that Warren's "very desire to locate a claim to Native American identity in a DNA marker inherited from a long-ago ancestor is a settler-colonial racial understanding of what it is to be Native American."
+And Kim TallBear, an associate professor at the University of Alberta in Canada, remarked that Warren's "very desire to locate a claim to Native American identity in a DNA marker inherited from a long-ago ancestor is a settler-colonial racial understanding of what it is to be Native American."

 "Elizabeth Warren will be the first," Trump told Hegseth in the phone interview.
 "She did very badly in proving that she was of Indian heritage.
 That didn't work out too well."